Tennis-Reaction to Rafa Nadal's 10th French Open title

-June 21 (Gracenote) - Results from the Birmingham Classic Women's Singles Round 2 matches on Wednesday 9-Daria Gavrilova (Australia) beat Katerina Siniakova (Czech Republic) 7-5 2-6 6-4

-PARIS, June 11 Rafa Nadal's unprecedented 10th French Open title on Sunday drew praise from across the tennis and sporting community:
+PARIS, June 11 (Reuters) - Rafa Nadal's unprecedented 10th French Open title on Sunday drew praise from across the tennis and sporting community:

 Here is a selection of what was said: